-Ambato, known as the city of the flowers and the fruits, the city of three Juanes for been the place that gave birth to Juan Montalvo, Juan Leon Mera and Juan Benigno Vela, is the capital of Tungurahua Province.
+Ambato, the capital of Tungurahua Province, is known as the city of the flowers and the fruits, the city of three Juanes for been the place that gave birth to Juan Montalvo, Juan Leon Mera and Juan Benigno Vela.
 It's surrounded by the volcano that names our province and by a lot of mountains that protect us.
 Our city produces a large amount of fruits, wine, textiles, flowers, all of them are showed on the marketplace which is part of the engine that moves our city and its kind people.
 Ambato offers you landscapes that will captivate you with its purity and beauty, here you will find a mix where the ingredients are culture, history that is still alive and modernism that molds every corner and every habitant to make this and unique city.

 Universidad Regional Autónoma de los Andes ´´UNIANDES´´

 Hospital Regional Docente Ambato